 A program is maintained for the training of apprentices in the trades as listed.
 Students who wish to become apprentices should appear before the appropriate Joint Apprenticeship Committee.
 Training consists of full-time work on-the-job supplemented by related classroom instruction.
-All students entered in the apprenticeship work experience program are expected to enter AP WE 110.
-A maximum of 16 units, credit/no credit only, may be earned in Cooperative Work Experience Education, not to exceed 4 units each semester.
+All students entered in the apprenticeship work experience program are expected to enter AP WE 110, 111, 112, 113, or 114.
+A maximum of 16 units, Pass/No Pass only, may be earned in Cooperative Work Experience Education, not to exceed 8 units each semester.